 - Country Name – enter the two-letter country code where your organization is officially registered.
 For the United States you’ll type “US”, for Canada “CA”.
-If you’re not sure about the abbreviation of your country, you can find it here.
+If you’re not sure about the abbreviation of your country, here you can find the full list of country codes.

 - State or Province –type the full name of the state or province where you’re legally doing business

 - City or Locality – again, provide the full name of the city where your company is located

 - Organization Name – if you bought a Domain Validation certificate, enter your full name.
 If you purchased Business or Extended Validation SSL, enter your organization’s legal name; for example, (GPI Holding LLC)

 - Organizational Unit Name – type “IT” or “Web Administration”.
 These departments are usually in charge of SSL management

 - Common Name – here you must enter the fully qualified domain name (FQDN) you want to protect; for example, ssldragon.com